 But how do you reset Safari on a Mac?
-You are in a bit of a frustrating situation already but there are easy ways to reset safari on your Mac so you can continue using it just like before, there's no need to worry about not being able to get back the set-up you already had.
+You are in a bit of a frustrating situation already but there are easy ways to reset Safari on Mac so you can continue using it just like before, there's no need to worry about not being able to get back the set-up you already had.

 Just like with any other browser if you are experiencing latency one of the first things to do is clear cache.
 With Safari the same can be done through the following steps to reset Safari on Mac:

 So if you don't know what exactly it is you are looking for and not sure if you would be able to determine the files that are needed to be erased then you would need to think twice before going this route.